The Pro project includes a single Git repository with a global

 The project environments support a flexible, continuous integration process.
 Begin by cloning the

 integration branch to your local project folder.
-Create a branch, or multiple branches, to develop new features, configure changes, add extensions, and deploy updates:
+Create a branch, or multiple branches, develop new features, configure changes, add extensions, and deploy updates:

 Fetch changes from

-Develop code on local workstation
+Develop code on a local workstation, including Composer updates

 Push code changes to remote and validate